Azure/FTALive-Sessions/content/containers/aks-networking/readme.md

 In this session you will learn about Azure Kubernetes Services networking and the core concepts that provide networking to the application in AKS.
 Additionally, you will also learn about service mesh and its capabilities.

 ## Agenda

 - Overview of AKS networking models, IP address planning and its limitations.
 - AKS Private cluster and Egress control.
 - Overview of services in Kubernetes and Ingress controllers.
 - Overview about different network policies and control traffic between pods.
 - Overview about Service Mesh and different open source products.

+## Services

+Kubernetes uses Services to logically group a set of pods together and provide network connectivity.

+- ClusterIP
+- NodePort
+- LoadBalancer
+- ExternalName

 ## Networking Models

 AKS support two [network models](https://docs.microsoft.com/azure/aks/concepts-network#azure-virtual-networks)

 - Kubenet (basic) networking
 - Azure CNI (advanced) networking

 ## Kubenet

 [Kubenet](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/#kubenet) networking is the default configuration option for AKS cluster creation.

 [Kubenet networking model](https://docs.microsoft.com/azure/aks/concepts-network#kubenet-basic-networking)